• Homeschool Costuming

 August 10, 2007

-Recently I purchased from IEW, Teaching the Classics: A Socratic Method for Literary Education by Adam and Missy Andrews, that comes with a notebook and DVD.
+When I purchased the IEW writing program at the homeschool bookfair, I perused and also purchased Teaching the Classics: A Socratic Method for Literary Education by Adam and Missy Andrews, that comes with a notebook and DVD.

 After watching the DVDs, I was excited by the excellent layout of ideas to teach literary analysis.